 If I had to sum up my thoughts, I would have to admit that I’m positively surprised by Huel’s protein shake:

 Huel Complete Protein tastes good, it has a competitive price, and a good array of flavours to start with.
-Plus, it offers something unique nutritionally, thanks to it’s high EAA content and the added nutrients.
+Plus, it offers something unique nutritionally, thanks to it’s high EAA content and the added nutrients (vitamins, minerals).

-Note: I would’ve liked to triy more flavours to definitely be positive about the taste.
+Note: I would’ve liked to try more flavours to have a better idea about the taste.

 However, I wouldn’t call it a game changer.
 The added nutrients are nice, but they don’t seem meaningful enough (if you are consuming a single serving).
-I do also think that calling it complete is slightly deceptive, since it’s missing some key nutrients (carbs).
-This should not be an issue for anyone who’s looking for a protein shake.
+I do also think that calling it complete is slightly deceptive, since key nutrients are in very low quantities (carbs).

 All in all, I think that Huel Complete Protein is a great option to anyone looking for a protein shake (vegan or not).